A SHORT HISTORY OF AMUSEMENT

 fruit, calling the machine a chewing gum dispenser (the fruits indicating the

 flavours of the gum).
+The visible

 ‘jackpot’ (in the centre of the eagle's chest above) first appeared in 1931 and became a permanent addition.